ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    one prior.

-3. Obtain from the Transparency Log VRF proofs for version zero of the label and all other versions of the label that would appear in a binary ladder (as defined in {{search-binary-ladder}}) where the target version was any of the versions given in step 2.
+3. Obtain from the Transparency Log VRF proofs for version zero of the label and all other versions of the label that would appear in a search binary ladder where the target version was any of the versions given in step 2.

 4. Obtain from the Transparency Log the commitment to the label's value at each version where a VRF proof was provided in step 3 and the version is understood to exist based on the information provided in step 2.

-5. Obtain a binary ladder (as defined in {{search-binary-ladder}}) from the Transparency Log for each log entry in the list computed in step 1 where the target version is the corresponding version given in step 2, or zero if no version was given, without omitting redundant lookups.
+5. Obtain a search binary ladder for each log entry in the list computed in step 1 where the target version is the corresponding version given in step 2, or zero if no version was given, without omitting redundant lookups.
 The user verifies that each binary ladder is consistent with the claimed greatest version of the label.

 Once the label owner has initialized their state, they can begin regular monitoring.
 The label owner advertises the greatest version of the label that